-Biology Q&As was specifically designed, written and organized to make learning biology easier.
-More than 1800 Q&As, covering all of the primary branches and subjects in biology, are available to make studying biology as easy for you as possible.
-This is how bite-sized learning works.
+Based on theory of knowledge and brain science, Biology Q&As was specifically designed, written and organized to make learning biology easier.
+More than 1800 bite-sized Q&As, covering all of the primary branches and subjects in biology, are available to make studying biology as easy for you as possible.

 By following the logical sequence of questions for each subject, from basic concepts to more advanced ones, you will learn more than ever.
 Discover how to build your knowledge of biology step by step, through intelligent sequences of Q&As.